19 AI Tools for Technical Writers that Aren’t ChatGPT

 - GenAI Text Suggestions: The platform’s Authoring Memory feature combines GenAI and linguistic intelligence technology to provide text suggestions that allow writers to reuse past, approved text formulations.
 Content reuse reduces production time and costs for both writing and translating documentation.

 - Language Model Customization: This solution provides teams with various assets from style guides to vocabularies, Authoring Memory to suggest text, and text corrections.
 Congree UCC promotes these resources to help companies train and customize language models for their internal writing specifications.
-This renders AI-generated text more accurate, requiring less adjustments.
+This renders AI-generated text more accurate, requiring fewer adjustments.

-9. Grammarly
+11. Grammarly

 Key features: